 As much of the art-loving public exclusively visits museums, there is likely an extremely large mental gap in these audiences between the idea of owning an artwork themselves and the enjoyment they get from viewing the works in a museum setting.
 By keeping the environment of the museum strictly separate from commercial concerns, the idea is reinforced that artworks can be found in many places in the world, but never in your own home.

-If someone can thus get comfortable with the idea of collecting in a low-risk environment they are already familiar and comfortable with, it stands to reason that this way of entry may remove more barriers than providing a simple financial incentive could ever accomplish.
+If someone can thus get comfortable with the idea of collecting in a low-risk environment they are already familiar with, it stands to reason that this way of entry may remove more barriers than providing a simple financial incentive could ever accomplish.